-3. Determine the formulas of B and C . of compounds C and D and write e the balanced reaction equation between
+3. B and C. d D and write the balanced reaction equation between

 C : and D :

-Re action between B and C : :
+Re eaction between B and C :

 In 1811, when working with algae ashes, Courtois observed that copper vessels wore out faster than usual.
 While he was studying this phenomenon, his cat entered the laboratory and spilled the solution of concentrated sulfuric acid on the dry algae ashes: violet vapors instantly came out of the vessel (1, sulfuric acid is the oxidizing agent): iodine (I_2) had just been discovered!
 Iodine was the cause of the copper corrosion (2).
 However, because of the medicinal applications of iodine, Courtois opened a new business to manufacture iodine by reacting algae with chlorine (3).